yousefelassal/quote-cron/README.md

 > Go put your creed into the deed.
 Nor speak with double tongue.

 > We cannot do everything at once, but we can do something at once.

+> The biggest adventure you can ever take is to live the life of your dreams.